• Home

 I’ll be the first to admit that I am not a professional landscape designer.
 Well guess what?
 You don’t need to be either!

-You don’t need any formal annual garden plans drawn out for you in order to create gorgeous flower beds!
+You don’t need any formal annual garden plans drawn out for you to create gorgeous flower beds!

 Honestly, I was totally intimidated by professional drawings like that when I first started gardening.
 I found them confusing and intimidating.